 The History of Indian fans goes back to ancient times for being used in temples in order to fan the deities and also used in royal courts and households.
 There is a mention of hand fans in the Mahabharta.
-Indian fans have many varieties the fans are decorated with beads, silk, satin and some have paintings, prints, miniatures and patterns.
-The fans used in the Mughal era was called Phad which were antique ceiling fans and were pulled by Pankhawala.
-The Circle Community brings together Traditional Hand Fan making Workshop with Rakesh Vyas.
+Indian fans have many varieties the fans are decorated with beads, silk, and satin and some have paintings, prints, miniatures and patterns.
+The fans used in the Mughal era were called Phad which were antique ceiling fans and were pulled by Pankhawala.
+Rooftop together a Traditional Hand Painting fan Workshop with Rakesh Vyas.

 About The Artist

-Rakesh has been working since his college days to preserve traditional art forms and is motivated to pass on these skills of the traditional art forms to the new generation and has won many prestigious awards in his field.
+Rakesh has been working since his college days to preserve traditional art forms.
+Further he is motivated to pass on these skills of the traditional art forms to the new generation and has won many prestigious awards in his field.

 The Workshop Began:-

 Akash Vyas greeted all the participants and thanked the host for the lovely introduction.
 He first started talking about the history of the Hand fans and started sketching Lord Krishna on a white paper canvas.
 He continued painting the sketch of Lord Krishna with Light and dark blue.
 Also painting a tinge of light blue in the background and the mukut in light yellow.
 The hair is black in colour in Sketch.
 Rakesh showed all his beautiful and colourful hand fans to all the participants.
 He concluded the Hand Fan making by decorating the Phad which were antique ceiling fans and were pulled by Pankhawala.
 Rooftop together a Traditional Hand Fan-making with a red decorative ribbon.